FaRodrigues/TimeFTP/README.md

 5. The software can be customized to be used by another timescale, other NMI or even a client.

 ***Note: Due to security concerns this code do not contain the full features usecin laboratory***

+# Getting Started

+## Install and Run Dependencies

+If you have just downloaded the project and it fails due to missing modules, you may need to install its requirements first:

+1. Install dependencies: python -m pip install -r requirements.txt.
+2. Run the script: python TimeFTP.py